 As great as my calling is, I must concede that there is not a greater calling today than that related to the great commission and the spread of the gospel.
-Just as I intend to enjoy my calling when it becomes relevant, so I recognize that folks who are active in the work of evangelism today may enjoy their calling right now.
+Just as I intend to enjoy my calling when it becomes relevant, (see author page), so I recognize that folks who are active in the work of evangelism today may enjoy their calling right now.
 They might even enjoy it so much that they would have a hard time considering a life wherein that calling would become exceedingly difficult.

 I do not say these things to worry anyone, but to combat complacency and to express the value of being prepared against a time of trouble.

-Last week a sweet Christian lady, whom I know to be active in missions work said to me, with a smile on her face, that “Jesus could come back today.”
-I explained to her how I had once been freaked out by those who taught that Jesus might come back any second, (see Rapture: The Day of the Lord), and as she could tell that I was uncomfortable with the topic she backed out by saying that it was not so much a literal expectation as much as one to keep her watchful and motivated in the great commission.
+Last week a sweet Christian lady, whom I know to be active in missions work said to me, with a smile, that “Jesus could come back today.”
+I explained to her how I had once been troubled by those who taught that Jesus might come back any second, (see Rapture: The Day of the Lord), and as she could tell that I was about to get worked up on the topic she backed out by saying that it was not so much a literal expectation as much as one to keep her watchful and motivated in the great commission.

 For people like myself, who might experience a paradoxical reaction and think that there is practically no time left to do good works, a perspective that includes the forty-two month storm and what it entails should provide plenty of motivation to keep watchful and active in their calling(s).
 I can still believe Jesus is coming back soon, and at the same time believe that we must first see certain things happen.

 It is said that the end can come when the spread of the gospel has reached its limits.
 Well, look at the forty-two month storm and where that is taking us–all of us.
 We can look forward to it in a positive way, a way that tends toward preparedness and with a willingness to fulfill our callings and use our spiritual gifts even through tough times.